Access to Justice

 The Legal Unit

 Survivors can have the unique experience of secondary victimization.
-This is when social service providers display behaviours or attitudes that are insensitive to the experiences of the victim or place the needs of the organization first.
+This is when social service providers display behaviours or attitudes that are insensitive to the experiences of the victim.
 “Victim-blaming” by social service providers and institutions can re-traumatize the survivor and have long-term psychological impacts.
 This experience may be heightened when a survivors ability to access help from formal judicial structures in compromised.